 Note: To apply for the credit cards included in this post and to help support Go to Travel Gal at NO COST to you, please click on TRAVEL CREDIT CARDS on the main menu above.
-This allows me to earn a commission so that I may pay the blogging bills 🙂 and continue to bring you great information on traveling nearly free — at no cost.
+This allows me to earn a commission so that I may pay the blogging bills 🙂 and continue to bring you great information free.
 I sincerely appreciate you taking this step!

-I encouraged him to go ahead and apply for the Plus card, since it also has a 50,000-point offer right now.
+I encouraged him to go ahead and apply for the Plus card, since it then had a 50,000-point offer.
 I suggested if he was not approved right away to contact Chase and ask if closing the Premier card would allow him to be approved for the Plus card.
 See more about what to do if Chase declines your initial application.

 He could always give as his reason that he was looking for a lower annual fee (Premier is $99, while Plus is $69 – more in my ebook on the difference between the cards).
 He could also try closing the Premier and then reapplying for Plus.
 Chase can be finicky!